-The University of Iowa School of Art and Art History seeks applications from emerging to mid-career artists in printmaking for the Grant Wood Fellowship Program for the 2017-18 academic year.
+The University of Iowa School of Art and Art History seeks applications from emerging to mid-career artists in painting/drawing for the Grant Wood Fellowship Program for the 2017-18 academic year.

 Fellowship recipient responsibilities:

-Teach one class per semester in The University of Iowa School of Art & Art History, Printmaking Area.
+Teach one class per semester in The University of Iowa School of Art & Art History, Painting & Drawing Area.
 The candidate will teach an introductory course in the Fall semester and an advanced course in the Spring semester.

 Present a public lecture about their work